XXXXX [draft in progress]

 —Amanda Palmer, “The Cure, quickie shots from the tiny NYC show, and rescheduling Tarrytown & Fairfield”

-An intimate trail dotted with yellow leaves, leading among grasses and under low branches toward a green, sunlit space
+An intimate trail dotted with yellowed bay leaves, leading among grasses and under low branches toward a green, sunlit space

 Be gentle.
 Remind yourself that you are a human being having a human experience.
 You are not a failure or a problem.
 Many have walked this path before you and found solutions that work.